Gonur Depe

 Gonur Depe (Goňur depe) is an archaeological site, dated from 2400 to 1600 BCE, and located about 60 km north of Mary (ancient Merv), Turkmenistan consisting of a large early Bronze Age settlement.
 It is the "capital" or major settlement of the Bactria–Margiana Archaeological Complex (BMAC).

 Archaeology

-The site was discovered in the 1950s by Greek-Russian archaeologist Viktor Sarianidi, and excavated in the 1970s.
+The site was discovered by Greek-Russian archaeologist Viktor Sarianidi.
+There he took first pottery shards from surface in 1972, and excavated the site since 1974 to 2013.
 Sarianidi uncovered a palace, a fortified mud-brick enclosure, and temples with fire altars which he associated with the Zoroastrian religion.

 Gonur Depe has a total area of about 55 hectares, and is divided by archaeologists in three main sectors: Gonur North, the Large Necropolis, and Gonur South.
 The northern part of the complex called Gonur North had a central citadel-like structure about 100 by 180 m in size.